neilvu/sample_county_traffic_accidents/README.md

-# Speed Limit Car Accident Trends in Montgomery County, MD (PANDAS)
+# Speed Limit Car Accident Trends by a county in Maryland (PANDAS)

 Investigated speed limit trends in car accidents throughout the county by researching which speed limits have the highest fatalities of incidents.
 Used python PANDAS to sort and analyze specific trends on the speed limit data from the car accident dataframe as well creating bar and circle charts on Matplotlib.